Denis Diderot was a famous French philosopher who lived nearly his entire life in poverty. His fortune changed in 1765.

 The Diderot Effect

 Diderot’s new robe was beautiful.
 He was never able to afford such a robe himself before, so this was quite the stroke of good fortune.
-He found the robe so beautiful, that he immediately noticed how out of place it looked when put next to the rest of his clothes and “commoner” possessions.
-Almost on a whim, he felt the urge to upgrade his home in order to match his new fancy robe.
+In fact, it looked so good that he immediately noticed how out of place it looked when put next to the rest of his clothes and “commoner” possessions.
+Diderot felt the urge to upgrade his home to match his new fancy robe.